AliMorty/AliMorty.github.io/_awards/2014-spring-award-2.md

 date: 2015-01-01
 location: "Tehran, Iran"
 ---
-I was allowed to participate in Mathematics Team Selection Exam.
-I got the highest score.
-Unfortunately, Since I was not a student of the Mathematics Department, I was not allowed to continue the competition as a team member.
+I audited in “Topics in Mathematics and Problem Solving” in the mathematics department.
+As part of the class, we participated in the Mathematics Team Selection Exam.
+I participated in that exam and gained the highest score among all participants in the Mathematics Department.
+Unfortunately, since I was not a student of the Mathematics Department, I was not allowed to continue the competition as a team member.